DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 - *The character portrait* that appears when the corresponding dialogue line is triggered
 - *The character name* that appears when the corresponding dialogue line is triggered

+### Area

+By *Area*, really I mean the level the player is currently in.
+For example, level 1 (the area with the green crystals) and level 3 (the area with the purple crystals) are two of the areas in the game.

 # Creating New Dialogue

 ### Creating a New Dialogue Interaction